climb@icicleUK.com

 EXAMPLE: North Face make good jackets, with stow pockets

-TIPS: keep duvet dry in rucksacks by keeping it in a plastic
+TIPS: keep jacket dry in rucksacks by keeping it in a plastic bag

 Fleece